 Add another driver

-Adding an older and more experienced driver to your policy can make a huge difference to insurance costs for young drivers.
+Adding an older and more experienced driver to your policy can make a huge difference to car insurance costs for young drivers.
 There are rules to follow, though.
 Make sure you’re still the main driver and be sure to add someone who will actually drive the car.
 Better still, add someone with a great driving record under their belt.
 We’re talking mums, dads and grandparents here.

 Max out your excess